COMPUTER SECURITY MAJOR

-If you’re thinking about pursuing a a computer security major, then you are about to make a very good decision.
+If you're thinking about pursuing a computer security major, then you are about to make a very good decision.
 The field is expanding at a rapid rate—so fast that there are not enough specialists to meet the needs of the Pentagon or Homeland Security agency.
-Corporations too, are clamoring after computer specialists who are able to help them secure their data from foreign and domestic intruders.
+Corporations too are clamoring after computer specialists who are able to help them secure their data from foreign and domestic intruders.
 When you graduate skills and knowledge related to cybersecurity, your resume will be a very hot ticket.

 The job outlook for the field is phenomenal, and the Bureau of Labor Statistics projects that the job market for computer security majors will grow by over 28 percent through the next decade.
 These numbers are encouraging universities to develop curricula to meet the demands of both students and the nation.

 Cybersecurity as a field is currently in a state of early development.
 Law Enforcement and defense agencies are striving to establish standards and definitions for the profession, so this is a very exciting time to enter the arena.
 With that in mind, it is important to do plenty of research into the best schools at which to major in a field such as computer security, cyber security, or IT security.

 Experts who assess computer security programs view interdisciplinary programs as the best type of education program.
 Look for majors that include engineering, computer science, and management.
 Interestingly, library science is also included as part of the discussion, and you might find a robust education in computer security if you take a major in that department.
 The National Security Administration and the Department of Homeland Security may also have a designation for the program as a center of excellence in the field.